-Azure Batch Features and Architecture In this module, we'll take a look at the architecture and features of Azure Batch.
-We'll start out by taking an overview of the Azure Batch architecture.
-We'll then take a look at the core features.
-We'll look at how we can integrate with Azure Batch, both with the user interface and programmatically, and we'll take an overview of the limits and quotas we have when working with Azure Batch.
+Azure Batch Features and Architecture [Autogenerated] in this model will take a look at the architecture and features of as Old Batch.
+We'll start out by taking an overview of the whole batch.
+Architecture.
+Well, then take a look at the core features.
+Well, look at how we can integrate without our batch, both with the user interface and programmatically.
+We'll take an overview of the limits and quotas we have been working with that old batch.
 We'll round off the module with a couple of demos.
-We'll look at how we can provision and manage an Azure Batch processing architecture using the Azure portal, and also how we can use Batch Labs to manage Azure Batch service resources.
+Well, look at how we can provision and manage and as a batch processing architecture, using the as or portal and also how we can use Batch Explorer to manage as our batch resources.

 Creating Workloads with Azure Batch In this module, we're going to look at creating workloads with Azure Batch.
 We'll start out by looking at how we can analyze the processing requirements of the batch jobs that we're going to run.
 We'll then run through a demo looking at how we can analyze the processing requirements for rendering 3D animations.
 We'll then take an overview of the Azure Batch client API that allows us to programmatically manage Azure Batch resources and workflows.
 We'll look at how we can use this API to create Batch workloads, and round off the module with a demo looking at how we can create Batch workloads using the Batch API.